PrismLauncher/prismlauncher.org/src/download/steam-deck.md

 This page contains a lot of artwork for Minecraft, which can be used for Prism Launcher as well.

 Firstly install Steamgriddb Boop on your Steam Deck via the Discover software center.
-Next right-click on Prism Launcher in your Start Menu and select "Add to Steam" After that, open the [Steamgriddb Boop website](https://www.steamgriddb.com/boop) and click on the "Show a test popup" button.
+Next right-click on Prism Launcher in your Start Menu and select "Add to Steam".
+After that, open the [Steamgriddb Boop website](https://www.steamgriddb.com/boop) and click on the "Show a test popup" button.
 If you see a popup, you can close it and continue.
 If not, run the following command in a terminal: